SAP/ai-sdk-js/BLOGPOST.md

 ## Key Features
 ### AI Orchestration with `@sap-ai-sdk/orchestration`
 The [@sap-ai-sdk/orchestration](https://github.com/SAP/ai-sdk-js/tree/main/packages/orchestration#readme) package enables generative AI orchestration, allowing you to configure templating, content filtering, and data masking for your applications.
-With its orchestration service, you can streamline workflows and manage AI models within SAP AI Core.
+With the orchestration service, you can streamline AI interactions and ensure compliance with content safety guidelines.

 - **Templating**: Create dynamic prompts with placeholders to customize AI interactions based on user inputs.
 - **Content Filtering**: Apply filters to ensure input and output adhere to content safety guidelines.